kenshikento/randomtests/README.md

 Random test

+You are R3-D3 and were just appointed the general of the imperial fleet.
+Your fist action as the new general is to digitalise the imperial fleet inventory.
+You know that each spacecraft has the following characteristics:
+- Name
+- Class
+- Armament
+- Crew
+- Image
+- Value
+- Status
+You need to create a galactic database (using MySQL) that stores all the spacecraft’s details.
+Then create a galactic application programming interface (REST API) in droidspeak (Laravel/Lumen) that will handle the following:

-All spaceshifts allowing filtering name / class / status
+All spaceshifts allowing filtering name / class / status `
 {
  "data": [
  {